Ledger Hardware Wallets New Zealand

 Ledger Nano S Plus

 The Nano S Plus is the latest hardware wallet created by Ledger.
-It was released in Q1 2022 and is an excellent mid-point between their previous two models, achieving all of the shortcomings that came with the Nano S in terms of DeFi and NFT friendliness, while still maintaining an affordable price point.
+It was released in Q1 2022 and is an excellent mid-point between their previous two models, achieving all of the shortcomings that came with the Nano S in terms of DeFi and NFT friendliness.

-• Connectivity: Connects to your device via USB-C cable.
+• Connectivity: Connects to your device via USB-C cable as well as via Bluetooth.

 • Screen: 128 x 64 pixels.